The 5 Best Golf Rangefinder With Slope

 Cons

 The Gogogo GS03 is the best bet for high handicappers and golfers.
-You can acquire a laser rangefinder with ample range, speed measurement, and acceptable accuracy for under $100.
+By picking up this unit, you acquire a golf laser rangefinder with ample range, speed measurement, and acceptable accuracy for under $100.

-The downside is that Pinseeker only functions on shots from 170-yards and closer, and you cannot disable slope mode.
-Therefore, it reduces the delay to receive a reading for shots beyond 170-yards.
-Plus, you cannot use the device in tournaments to avoid violating rule 4.3a.
+The downside is that the pin-seeker only functions on shots from 150 yards and closer, and you cannot disable slope mode.
+Therefore, it reduces the delay in receiving a reading for shots beyond 150 yards.
+You cannot use the device in tournaments as it violates rule 4.3a.
+In our opinion, this is a pretty large oversight on the part of Gogogo.

-Boosting the accuracy of this device is its speed measuring function, which is included for hunting purposes but can benefit golfers.
+Boosting the accuracy of this device is its speed-measuring function, which is included for hunting purposes but can also benefit golfers.
 It detects speeds between 12 and 186 mph.
-This feature allows you to measure the wind speed by locking onto an object, such as a tree branch.
+This feature lets you measure wind speed by locking onto an object like a tree branch.

 Overall, the Gogogo GS03 contains premium features in an entry-level product.
-The inability to disable slope mode coupled with a limited pin seeker range makes it ideal for high handicappers and senior golfers.
-Competitive amateurs will need an option to switch off slope mode.
+We found the inability to disable slope mode coupled with a limited pin seeker range makes it ideal for high handicappers and senior golfers.
+Competitive amateurs will need the option to switch off slope mode.

 Rating: 4.5 Stars

-3. TecTecTec ULT-X -Most Accurate Golf Rangefinder With Slope
+3. TecTecTec ULT-X — Most Accurate Golf Rangefinder With Slope Mode

 RRP Weight Range Magnification Ranging Accuracy